HaiShaw/cs255-project1/README.txt

         If message does not end w/. block boundry, we first add "1...0" to its last block, then add 128Bit padding as "0...0||(64Bit length encoding)" at the end.

+    -   To satisfy Milestone 2 requirement, we also build ECBC-MAC aes128_mac() using sjcl.cipher.aes primitive.
+We use it to add message integrity on top of Milestone 1 functions.
+Specifically we use it authenticate group messages, and user's groups-keys database between program runs.

+    -   To build aes128_mac(), we use two 128Bit keys to the component PRFs (aes128), one key to CBC, one key to final.
+        We use IV = {0}^128 as standard.
+We also apply Merkle-Damgard Compliant Length Padding Scheme to messages (see above, same as in aes128_hash)

+    -   To achieve Milestone 2 message integrity, we always use Encryption-then-MAC Authenticated Encryption scheme!
+We use aes128_enc() to encrypt, then aes128_mac() to apply message auth code; In reverse path, we use aes128_mac() to authenticate the ciphertext (recompute and compare the TAG), then use aes128_dec() to decrypt if auth pass!

+    -   Always need 384Bit KEY material (1x128Bit Encryption/Decryption KEY; 2x128Bit MAC KEYs) to run implemented AE.

+    -   For AE (Authenticated Encryption) we always concatenate the ciphertext and MAC-TAG into one stream.
+MAC-TAG is always prepended (at the beginning) to the ciphertext (due to very limited MAC-TAG length [128Bit] vs. various length ciphertext) in our case, to make sure MAC-TAG is always available regardless ciphertext completeness.
+        We also use '|' as the delimiter to concatenate MAC-TAG & ciphertext, as both MAC-TAG & CT are base64 encoded, and '|' is NOT  an base64 CHAR!

+    -   We have not coded enough to avoid timing-attack, for example MAC-TAG comparison, etc. should be strengthened!

     -   This design of the project is not to prevent active attack, as one user can still remove or overwrite the cipher text data of another user if they happen to share the machine or browser.
 Instead the implementaion is designed to prevent passive attack as much as possible, i.e. user can't get any useful info of another even they share PC.
+        But with message integrity build from Milestone 2, some of the active attacks can be detected!